Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 • It is also used for treating smallpox.

-• The hemostatic effects of shankupushpams are beneficial for piles mostly the bleeding piles.
+• The hemostatic effects of shankupushpams are beneficial for piles mostly bleeding piles.

 • A decoction of this herbal plant is used for cleaning wounds and it has the ability to prevent pus formation.

-• Plant extract is known to use for alleviators of pain and swellings.
+• Plant extract is known to be used for alleviating pain and swelling.

 • In Ayurveda, the Shankhapushpi plant is also used for the treatment of epilepsy.